-- 32. In most European countries, national laws and regulations require stadia hosting designated football events to be licensed by the appropriate authority.
+33. In most European countries, national laws and regulations require stadia hosting designated football events to be licensed by the appropriate authority.
 Current practice for licensing stadia varies across Europe.
-In some cases, the license is issued by an independent national body, whereas in others the process is undertaken by a governmental agency or the national football authorities. - 33.
-Whilst it is for each country to determine the arrangements it considers to be most appropriate, the aim should be to ensure that the licensing authority is independent and competent to determine if a stadium is fit for purpose, consistent with national standards, and in compliance with all relevant legal and regulatory requirements. - 34.
-In parallel, the public authorities should designate national or local arrangements for assessing and certifying that a stadium's physical infrastructure and safety management arrangements are sufficient to enable the stadium to safely host an event within the constraints of its designated maximum safe capacity. - 35.
-In most countries, this safety certification responsibility falls to the local authorities, or is delegated to the local fire services or police.
-However, there are wide variations in the criteria applied in determining whether or not a stadium meets acceptable standards and equally wide variations in the content and obligations set out in national standards, if and where they exist. - 36.
-This is a crucial area and it is vital that the safety certification process warrants and is accorded credibility.
-For that reason, it is important that on a regular basis, each stadium safety certificate is reviewed and the stadium inspected to ensure its suitability to host designated football (and other sports) events.
-It is equally important for the certification process itself to be periodically reviewed to gauge if the existing arrangements comply with European standards. - 37.
-Stadium design, physical infrastructure and associated technical facilities are continually evolving along with the criteria for determining the efficacy of safety management arrangements.
-The importance of developing national standards that can be refined in the light of these developments is crucial and a pre-requisite to enabling the designated certificating body to undertake its task effectively. - 38.
-There are a variety of options available for meeting these objectives, but European experience suggests that it is desirable for each country to establish a designated (independent)
+In some cases, the license is issued by an independent national body, whereas in others the process is undertaken by a governmental agency or the national football authorities.

+34. Whilst it is for each country to determine the arrangements it considers to be most appropriate, the aim should be to ensure that the licensing authority is independent and competent to determine if a stadium is fit for purpose, consistent with national standards, and in compliance with all relevant legal and regulatory requirements.

+35. In parallel, the public authorities should designate national or local arrangements for assessing and certifying that a stadium's physical infrastructure and safety management arrangements are sufficient to enable the stadium to safely host an event within the constraints of its designated maximum safe capacity.

+36. In most countries, this safety certification responsibility falls to the local authorities, or is delegated to the local fire services or police.
+However, there are wide variations in the criteria applied in determining whether or not a stadium meets acceptable standards and equally wide variations in the content and obligations set out in national standards, if and where they exist.

+37. This is a crucial area and it is vital that the safety certification process warrants and is accorded credibility.
+For that reason, it is important that on a regular basis, each stadium safety certificate is reviewed, and the stadium inspected to ensure its suitability to host designated football (and other sports) events.
+It is equally important for the certification process itself to be periodically reviewed to gauge if the existing arrangements comply with European standards.

+38. Stadium design, physical infrastructure and associated technical facilities are continually evolving along with the criteria for determining the efficacy of safety management arrangements.
+The importance of developing national standards that can be refined in the light of these developments is crucial and a pre-requisite to enabling the designated certificating body to undertake its task effectively.

-national body to provide a source of expertise on stadia safety matters and to issue (or verify) stadium licenses.
+39. There are a variety of options available for meeting these objectives, but European experience suggests that it is desirable for each country to establish a designated (independent) national body to provide a source of expertise on stadia safety matters and to issue (or verify) stadium safety certificates.

-- 39. Such a body could also undertake stadium inspections and audits as part of its functions and oversee local safety certification arrangements in order to ensure that the certification process is: - directly linked to minimum standards agreed at national level; - comprised of model requirements designed to provide consistency in safety standards; - linked to periodic and audited expert inspection, undertaken by an independent competent body; - credible and accountable in terms of reflecting national and international standards; and - designed to provide uniformity in application of standards and guidance. - 40.
-European experience also evidences the desirability of establishing at a local level, multi-agency co-ordination arrangements to help ensure, on an ongoing basis, that a stadium is compliant with the conditions of its safety certificate and national and international standards.
+40. Such a body could also undertake stadium inspections and audits as part of its functions and oversee the safety certification arrangements in order to ensure that the certification process is:

+- directly linked to minimum standards agreed at national level; - comprised of model requirements designed to provide consistency in safety standards; - linked to periodic and audited expert inspection, undertaken by an independent competent body; - credible and accountable in terms of reflecting national and international standards; and - designed to provide uniformity in application of standards and guidance.

+41. European experience also evidences the desirability of establishing at a local level, multiagency co-ordination arrangements to help ensure, on an ongoing basis, that a stadium is compliant with the conditions of its safety certificate and national and international standards.

-K. Stadium Capacity
+K Stadium Capacity